Cerro Rongiero or Montón de Trigo (1,622m) from Ladrillar (Cáceres)

 5h55min (without stops) 15.7 km +/- 1.100m

-This week we travel to the Sistema Central, to the historical region of Las Hurdes, to climb its highest point, the Cerro Rongiero, Mingorro or Montón de Trigo (1.622m), from Ladrillar.
+This week we travel to the Central Systemto the historic district of The HurdesThe highest point is the Cerro Rongiero, Mingorro or Montón de Trigo (1,622m), which can be climbed from Ladrillar.

-Las Hurdes is a mountainous territory located in the north of Cáceres, bordering to the north with the province of Salamanca, with the Natural Park of Las Batuecas and Sierra de Francia.
-Together with the Sierra de Gata, the Ambroz valley, the Jerte and La Vera, Las Hurdes is one of the five comarcas (although it is not an administrative region) in Extremadura that occupy the southern slopes of the central system.
+The Hurdes is a mountainous territory located in the north of Cáceres which is bordered to the north by the province of SalamancaThe Batuecas Natural Park and the Sierra de Francia Mountains.
+Together with the Sierra de Gata, the Ambroz Valley, the Jerte and La Vera, The Hurdes is one of the 5 regions (although it is not an administrative region) in Extremadura that occupy the southern slopes of the Central System.

-Curiously, contrary to what we might think in a country where most of the storms enter from the north and northeast, the southern slopes of the Central System receive the greatest accumulation of rainfall.
-Thus, we find ourselves in a territory of what is known as rainy Spain, with a Mediterranean climate and Atlantic influence.
-A territory populated by large extensions of pine trees that every summer prays to be kept safe from the devastating fires that threaten this region.
+Curiously, contrary to what we might think in a country where most of the storms enter from the north and northeast, the southern slopes of the Central System is the one that receives the greatest accumulation of rainfall.
+Thus, we find ourselves in a territory of the so-called rainy Spain, with a Mediterranean climate and Atlantic influence.
+A territory populated by large extensions of pine trees that every summer prays to be kept safe from the devastating fires that threaten the region.

-Although, as we have already mentioned, the Rongiero, Mingorro or Montón de Trigo is the highest peak in Las Hurdes, it is not the highest in the area.
-This honour is held by La Hastiala (1,735m), in the Sierra de Francia (province of Salamanca), barely 4 kilometres away as the crow flies.
-In fact, the Rongiero forms part of the Peña de Francia mountain range, more specifically, of the La Granjera or Canchera mountain range.
+Although, as we have already mentioned, the Rongiero, Mingorro or Montón de Trigo is the highest peak of The Hurdesis not the highest in the area.
+This honour is held by La Hastiala (1,735m), in the Sierra de Francia (province of Salamanca), just 4 kilometres away as the crow flies.
+In fact, Rongiero is part of the Peña de Francia mountain range, more specifically, of the La Granjera or Canchera mountain range.

-The route we propose was done on these same dates (6 October) in 2019.
-A year in which the summer drought lasted until the middle or end of October.
-So, if you go now, you will find a greener landscape than the one in the photographs.
+The route we propose was done in October 2019, a year in which the summer drought lasted until the middle or end of October.

 SUMMARY: